Frequently Asked Questions:

 An "underwater mortgage" is a mortgage whose balance exceeds

 the market value of the property.
-In Sarasota, most real estate values
+In Sarasota, values have recovered from

 What is a "strategic default"?